fabiodsilva/aws-create-iam-password-encrypt/README.md

 If you need more informations about keybase take a look this vídeo, help me a lot -> https://www.youtube.com/watch?v=np4zD_F_dPc

-Execute a ./user-add.sh, and after that execute the ./tfa.sh to create a users on AWS.
+Execute a ./user-add.sh, and after that execute the ./tfa.sh to create the users on AWS.
 ```hcl

 # ./user-add.sh